not-even-wong/not-even-wong.github.io/_posts/2019-11-12-analysing-similarities-between-recipes-with-topic-modeling.md

 and then I calculated the means weights of each topic for the categories within each cluster.
 That's a mouthful, but basically what I'm saying is that for each cluster, I wanted to know, as a whole, which topics were most important overall.

+I'd think of these as the inter-cluster differentiating topics: they help to distinguish between clusters.

 Here's the result presented in a heatmap (with more interpretation further down...)"

 <img src="https://raw.githubusercontent.com/not-even-wong/not-even-wong.github.io/master/_posts/20191112/topics%20of%20clusters.png">
 <div class="fineprint">(again, the data for this heatmap and the next has been logarithmically scaled to provide better visualisation in the heatmap, since values can vary by orders of magnitude)</div>

 In addition, I calculated the standard deviation of the weights for each topic for the categories within each cluster.
 In layman terms, I wanted to know, which each cluster, which topics had the most variation.
 So while the average weights would tell me which topics are most important for that cluster, the topics with the most variation for that cluster would tell me which topics are likely to be important for differentiating between the categories in that cluster.

+I'd think of these as the <b><i>intra</i></b>-cluster differentiating topics: they help to distinguish between categories within each cluster.

 Here's the result presented in a heatmap: